 Symptoms like headache, tiredness, muscle fatigue, cramping, and heart palpitations can occur.

 These side effects are short-term and manageable by staying hydrated and consuming enough electrolytes.
-If you feel like an carb adjustment is necessary to feel comfortable that is encouraged.
-Increasing carbs from 5-10% to 10-20% will not impact ketosis in the long run.
+If you feel like a carb adjustment is necessary to feel more comfortable, we definitely encourage that.
+Being comfortable and happy with your diet will help you stick with it over a longer time frame.
+Increasing carbs from 5-10% to 10-20% will not impact ketosis and testosterone in the long run.
 If symptoms worsen to moderate or severe, please dial 911 immediately.

 It’s important to stop sugar and starches altogether.
 While much of the initial rapid weight loss is water weight and swelling, it’s the most important step and that is simply starting.